dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 This document is restricted to the following assumptions:

-1. Only builds using the `-deterministic` and published to the symbol server.
+1. The benefit is for builds with `-deterministic` and published to the symbol server.
 2. Source generator and analyzer references are not needed for this task.
 They may be useful, but are out of scope for this document.
 3. Any storage capacity used for PDBs and source should not impact this feature, such as compression algorithm.
 4. Only Portable PDB files will be included for this spec.
 We can expand this feature past these once it is implemented and proven needed elsewhere.